ptmt/react-native-macos/README.md

 Since it's simply just a fork, you can follow [the same instructions on React Native Documentation](http://facebook.github.io/react-native/docs/getting-started.html#content).

 ## Disclaimer
 React Native macOS is a fork of React Native for iOS.
 The library is still fairly new to proceed at your own risk.
-There is to this day, no successful story for any React Native macOS application yet, so it's not proven by production use.
+There has been no successful story for any React Native macOS application yet, so it's not proven by production use.

 ## Community Help
 Feel free to ask anything on `#react-native-platforms` channel on Reactiflux if you happen to run into problems.

 ## Examples
-# UIExplorer
+### UIExplorer
 UIExplorer includes a set of component examples that illustrate their functionality.
 It also allows you to load external JavaScript bundle files through HTTP.
 Simply copy and paste an URL into the Search Field.

 [Download UIExplorer](https://github.com/ptmt/react-native-macos/files/199128/UIExplorer.zip)